 The costs of providing the various programs and other activities have been summarized on a functional basis in the combined statements of activities.
 The combined statements of functional expenses present the natural classification detail of expenses by function.
 Those expenses which cannot be specifically identified by function type are allocated on a reasonable basis that is consistently applied.
-The expenses that are allocated include salaries and benefits; travel, education, and meetings; communications and development; professional fees; office and occupancy; depreciation; and other expenses, which are allocated to functions based upon time spent for the year ended December 31, 2020, which is a change from the method of head count for the year ended December 31, 2019.
+The expenses that are allocated include salaries and benefits; travel, education, and meetings; communications and development; professional fees; office and occupancy; depreciation; and other expenses, which are allocated to functions based upon time spent for the years ended December 31, 2021 and 2020.